Archemedes/env/README.md

 ## Running the ansible playbook

 Requires ansible be installed as well as the `community.general` collection.
 We prefer using ansible >=2.13.17 through pip.
+This will ensure that `ansible-galaxy` and some of the popular collections, such as `community.general`, are installed as well.
-The following should work:
+The following should work on Ubuntu 22.04:

 ```bash
 sudo apt remove ansible -y # Old version may already exist